 Are you awarding scholarships for fall 2021?
 How do I complete the Financial Aid Process?

 Yes, scholarships are available for students applying for fall 2021 term.
 Application portal opens October 1, 2020.
 To be considered for non-institutional aid (federal student loans and work study) you still need to submit the FAFSA.
 If you do not submit a FAFSA, you cannot qualify for federal student loans nor federal work study.
 The application is free, and you can begin here.
 A student must submit a Free Application for Federal Student Aid (FAFSA) to the Federal Student Aid Programs to determine financial need and apply for loans.
 The Federal Title IV School Code for Pepperdine University is 001264.
 Please note, financial aid packages will be made available to students beginning summer 2021.
 Please contact Christopher Jones, director of program services and admissions, at 310.506.7369 or email@example.com if you have any questions about the financial aid process.

-Will be classes be online or in person in the fall 2020 term?
+Will classes be online or in person in the spring 2021 term?

-Though our program is designed to be a "residential" program in person, given the current circumstances, the University has decided in order to best protect the health conducted online.
-Students may access the details the Pepperdine Restoration Plan on the University's COVID-19 Planning and Preparedness website.
+Though our program is designed to be a "residential" program in person, given the current circumstances, the University decided it is best for the safety of all the may access the details the Pepperdine Restoration Plan on the University's COVID-19 Planning and Preparedness website.
 Students may notice that there are classroom numbers listed in their Wavenet Student

-How do I order books for my fall 2020 classes?
+How do I order books for my spring 2021 classes?